 In 1977, a French plastic surgeon first introduced a blunt –suction technique for fat removal.
 He described his first case being performed as “a procedure of love” on a close friend who desired resection of a lipoma (a benign fat tumor) on her back.
-In this case his friend, who is an actress, expressed concerns regarding scarring for the removal of the lipoma, so he considered his options for shorter scar techniques.
+In this case his friend, who was an actress, expressed concerns regarding scarring for the removal of the lipoma, so he considered his options for shorter scar techniques.
 He came up with a unique technique that would allow for the suctioning of fat through a small incision.
 With the success of this procedure, blunt suction-assisted lipectomy or “liposuction” has become the primary means of body contouring as we know it today.

 What are the different liposuction techniques are out there?

 Liposuction has evolved over the past three decades into a major important technique in body sculpturing.
 There are many liposuction techniques that are in use today.
-The most common technique is the so called “traditional liposuction” technique which mechanically avulses fat cells using a suction device.
+The most common technique is the so-called “traditional liposuction” technique, which mechanically avulses fat cells using a suction device.
 This technique can be traumatic and often results in significant bruising, postoperative pain, local tissue necrosis, and a lengthy healing process.

-Ultrasound-assisted liposuction removes fat cells through a fat emulsification process termed “cavitation”.
-The advantage of ultrasound assisted liposuction is the ease of fat removal from fibrous areas such as gynecomastia (breast tissue in men).
-However, there are many disadvantages in the ultrasound assisted liposuction.
+Ultrasound-assisted liposuction removes fat cells through a fat emulsification process termed “cavitation.”
+The advantage of ultrasound-assisted liposuction is the ease of fat removal from fibrous areas such as gynecomastia (breast tissue in men).
+However, there are many disadvantages in the ultrasound-assisted liposuction.
 They include burns, skin necrosis, abnormal pigmentation, and nerve damage.
-High energy in ultrasound assisted liposuction disadvantages include burns ranging from small entry-site burns to more extensive burns.
+High energy in ultrasound-assisted liposuction disadvantages include burns ranging from small entry-site burns to more extensive burns.
 Widespread necrosis of the skin due to injury to the blood supplying the skin has been reported by experienced surgeons who specialized in the use of ultrasound.

 What is the latest liposuction technique of the 21 st century?